Discovery of Love: Production

 This was the second acting collaboration of Jung Yu-mi and Eric Mun, seven years after Que Sera, Sera in 2007.
 Jung and Sung Joon had also previously worked with screenwriter Jung Hyun-jung on I Need Romance 2012 (2012) and I Need Romance 3 (2014), respectively.

 It was also Mun's first television series three years since Spy Myung-wol (2011), about which he explained, "There was the period when I was at the army and also the period I promoted with Shinhwa.
 It wasn't that I was purposely not appearing in any dramas, but Shinhwa promotions were important.
 I also think I didn't discover a project that I really wanted to do."

+Original soundtrack

+The original soundtrack for Discovery of Love was released on November 4, 2014 by Kakao Entertainment and Donuts Music.

 Ratings

 Despite the single-digit television ratings, the drama recorded ratings as high as 31.3% on Tving, a mobile and internet streaming site for live television.
 This figure was more than double the percentage of its competition.
 However these figures are not included in TNmS or AGB Nielsen ratings.